Jhaempyre/Quillsight/Readme.md

 Happy coding...
 Feel free to customize any part of this `README.md` to better suit your project or preferences.

-we really appreciate the coders to work on open source project . please show case your skills be it design be it anything... other changes will be made soon.
+we really appreciate the coders to work on open source project . please show case your skills be it design be it anything... other changes will be made soon..

 Happy coding !!!